ESCOMP/CTSM/doc/source/users_guide/running-special-cases/Running-with-anomaly-forcing.rst

 Note that other inputs are also set automatically for ``ISSP`` compsets, including CO2 (``co2tseries``), ozone (``preso3``), N deposition (``presndep``), and aerosols (``presaero``).

-For single-point simulations, the global anomaly forcing files can be used, but the ``mapalgo`` namelist variable should be appended with nearest neighbor values for each of the anomaly forcing fields.
-I.e.:
+For single-point simulations, the global anomaly forcing files can be used, but the map should be nearest-neighbor interpolated by putting the following in ``user_nl_datm_streams``:

-TODO: IN WHAT NAMELIST?
-DOES THIS NEED TO BE UPDATED?
-IMPROVE CLARITY OF NOTE: HOW CAN USER CALCULATE NUMBER NEEDED?
+TODO: IS THIS ACTUALLY NEEDED?

 ::

   !
-The number of 'nn' values will depend on the number of original streams ! plus the number of anomaly forcing streams mapalgo = 'nn','nn','nn','nn','nn','nn','nn','nn','nn','nn','nn','nn','nn'
+Replace "ssp585" if needed
+  Anomaly.Forcing.cmip6.ssp585:mapalgo = nn

 The first and last years over which the present-day (base) climate should cycle are set through the ``DATM_YR_START`` and ``DATM_YR_END`` XML variables.